iamkulikov/reading_list_books/reviews/2023_Tirole_EconomicsCommonGood.md

 **Toward a modern state**

-22. Nice classification of market failure causes: externalities, exchange without full knowledge and consent, buyers become victims of their own actions, exchabge may exceed individual capacities (when continuous relation needs monitoring, for example), excessive market power, market may generate excessive inequality.
+22. Nice classification of market failure causes: externalities, exchange without full knowledge and consent, buyers become victims of their own actions, exchaтge may exceed individual capacities (when continuous relation needs monitoring, for example), excessive market power, market may generate excessive inequality.

 23. Example of Sweden's downscaling of the government in the 90s: public expenditure down by 10 pps of GDP, government officials down from 400000 to 250000.